What You Need to Know About Sexual Harassment, You Learned in Kindergarten

 by Makana Risser Chai

 I have been an attorney for more than 30 years in Hawai‘i and Silicon Valley, specializing in sexual harassment.
-I wrote a chapter about it in my book for Prentice Hall, and authored articles for national magazines and the Honolulu Advertiser.
+I wrote a chapter about it in my book for Prentice Hall, and authored articles for newspapers and national magazines.

 I represented women harassed by men, and men harassed by women.
 I once represented a woman who, after we filed, admitted she made up the claim, so I dropped that case.
 But from that I learned some women lie.
 I’ve represented men who were accused of harassment.
 Some of them admitted they were guilty, and some denied it but I believed they were guilty.
 So I learned some men lie.
 Other men who were accused, I believed were innocent.

 I’ve consulted with companies handling harassment claims, investigated complaints, and mediated between employees in harassment situations.
 I’ve presented more than a thousand harassment prevention trainings in 38 states including Hawai‘i, and heard lots of stories from both men and women.
 I’ve trained people in some of the toughest environments: steel workers, police officers, auto mechanics, engineers, and field sales people.

 Personally, I have been sexually harassed.
 As a manager, I had to resolve a claim of harassment between my subordinates.
 I was once unfairly accused of harassment.
 And one time, decades ago, I harassed a young man who worked for me.